Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense

-We’ve designed this project task template to track your weekly to-do list.
+We’ve designed this task tracker template to track your weekly to-do list.
 But you can create additional task lists for monitoring daily and monthly to-dos.

 Click Insert > Sheet > Blank Sheet to add a new worksheet.
 Then give each row and column a header label, and use the formatting tools to design your own daily or monthly task tracker.

 We’ve titled this checklist template “Weekly Task List.”
 As exciting as that moniker may be, we bet you’ll want to give your to-do checklist your own snazzy (and specific) name.

 1. To add or edit the title of your project task list template, double-click your cursor into cell A-2.

 2. Enter a new title for your task list.
-Feel free to include the project name and date range in your title so there’s no doubt what this to-do list tracker covers.
+Feel free to include the project name and date range in your title so there’s no doubt what this task tracker covers.

 3. Format the header text using the same formatting tools you’d use to format any other text in the worksheet.